Inscription on the frame

 David Allan spent thirteen years in Rome from 1764-1777 studying art and copying paintings of the Italian masters.
 He was certainly familiar with the exiled Stuarts for he sketched Cardinal York at his daily devotions in St Peters in 1773.

+The Palazzo del Re painting painting was displayed to the public in the Palazzo della Cancelleria, the office in Rome of the Papal chancery, and Roman base of Cardinal York after his appointment as vice-chancellor of the Holy Roman Church in 1753.
 It is highly probable that Allan would have seen the Palazzo del Re painting during his long sojourn in the City.
 There are so many similarities with the Parliament Square Painting that it raises the possibility that Allan may have had this picture in mind when involved with the Painting.

 The central figures in the two paintings are closely related.
-In the Rome painting the focus is on James III, the nephew of Charles II, whose equestrian statue is prominent in the Edinburgh painting.
+In the Rome painting the focus is on James III, the nephew of Charles II, whose equestrian statue is the prominent feature in the Edinburgh painting.
 In both paintings there are beggars, drummers and bands of soldiers but the most interesting coincidence is the appearance in both of groups engaged in a fight observed by dogs.

 Drawing by Allan of the Piazza Navona in Rome during a carnival (c1775).
 The arrangement of figures and their activities has similarities with the Parliament Square Painting.
 (Royal Collection)